Jarn/jarn.mkrelease/README.rst

 4. Distribute the egg via scp or upload it to an index server.

-Now imagine having to do this a lot, and the need for automation becomes obvious.
+Now imagine doing this a lot, and the need for automation becomes obvious.

 Installation
 ============

-mkrelease requires Python 2.6 or higher.
+mkrelease works with Python 2.6 - 3.3 and all released versions of setuptools and distribute.

 Use ``easy_install jarn.mkrelease`` to install the ``mkrelease`` script.
 Then put it on your system PATH by e.g. symlinking it to ``/usr/local/bin``.

 Usage